Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 ## Text size
 ### Description
-Dynamic font size on iOS is very tricky.
-</br>Since iOS7, it is possible to use an <abbr>API</abbr> to make the text size dynamic according to the phone settings.
+Since iOS7, it is possible to make the text size dynamic according to the phone settings.
 </br><img alt="larger accessibility sizes option screenshot" style="max-width: 600px; height: auto; " src="./images/iOSdev/TailleDesTextes_1.png" />
 </br>The following steps should be respected in order to easily use this <abbr>API</abbr>&nbsp;:
- - Choose the system fonts even if it's possible to use its own fonts inherited from `UIFont` and assisted with `UIFontMetrics` (iOS11 new feature).
+ - Choose the system font to facilitate your programing even if the use of other fonts is well assisted by the `UIFontMetrics` new class (iOS11).
  <pre><code class="objective-c">
     __weak IBOutlet UILabel * fontHeadline;
     __weak IBOutlet UILabel * fontFootNote;